BassyKuo/hosts-monitor/README.md

 Type `hosts-monitor help` for more description.

-# Bugs Report
+## Bugs Report

-Welcome to make an issue if you have any problem!
+Welcome to raise the issue if you found bugs or have any problem when using this tools. :smile:

+---

 ## TODO
 #### r2.0.0